-Headquartered in Garden City, N.Y., Data Storage Corporation ("DSC" or the "Company") offers its solutions to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.
+Headquartered in Garden City, N.Y., Data Storage Corporation ("DSC" or the "Company") offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government sectors.

-DSC derives revenues from long term subscription services and professional services related to implementation of cloud based services providing businesses in the education, government and healthcare industries protection of critical data, as well as, compliance for the clients email.
-In 2009 revenues consisted primarily of offsite data backup, deduplication, continuous data protection and Cloud Disaster Recovery solutions, protecting information for our clients.
-In 2010 DSC expanded its solutions based on the asset acquisition of SafeData.
-In 2012 DSC continued to assimilate organizations, expanded its technology as well as technical group and positioned the new organization for growth.
-In October 2012 DSC purchased the email archive and data analytics software and assets of Message Logic.
-DSC has equipment for cloud storage and cloud computing in our data centers in Illinois, Massachusetts, New Jersey, and New York.
+DSC derives revenues from long term subscription services and professional services related to the implementation of subscription services that provide businesses in the education, government and healthcare industries protection of critical computerized data.
+In 2009, the Company's revenues consisted primarily of offsite data backup, deduplication, continuous data protection and Cloud Disaster Recovery solutions and protecting information for our clients.
+In 2010, DSC expanded its solutions based on the asset acquisition of SafeData.
+In 2012, DSC continued to assimilate organizations, expanded its technology as well as its technical group and positioned the new organization for growth.
+In October 2012, DSC purchased the software and assets of Message Logic.

+DSC maintains equipment for cloud storage and cloud computing in our data centers in Massachusetts, Rhode Island, and New York.
 DSC delivers its solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the Internet.
-The network and geographical diversity is important to clients seeking storage hosting and disaster recovery solutions, ensuring protection of data and continuity of business in the case of a network interruption.
+DSC's network and geographical diversity is important to clients seeking storage hosting and disaster recovery solutions, ensuring protection of data and continuity of business in the case of a network interruption.